tharindu767/task-managment/README.md

 Installation
 Clone the repository:

-Installation ----
+Installation ******----

-npm I
+npm Install

 npm start

 Now, you should have the server and client running, and you can access the app in your web browser.

 Usage
-Visit http://localhost:3000 -frontned ,http://localhost:5000 backend in your web browser to access the task management app.
+Visit http://localhost:3000 or ..for the frontend  and http://localhost:5000 for the backend in your web browser to access the task management app.

 Create an account or log in if you have one.

-Start managing your tasks, create new tasks, assign them, and collaborate in real-time with other users.
+Start managing your tasks, create new tasks, assign them, and collaborate in real time with other users.

 Features
 Create, edit, and delete tasks.